 The FDA and CDC claim that there is no significant difference between antibacterial and plain soap in their ability to clean the hands of dirt and bacteria.
 While some studies suggest a small difference, others are inconclusive.
 Some studies also suggested that having antibacterial soap caused people to wash their hands for less time.
-Perhaps the antibacterial qualities lulled people into a false sense of security, thinking that as long as the soap touched their hands, the bacteria would be gone.
+Perhaps the antimicrobial qualities lulled people into a false sense of security, thinking that as long as the soap touched their hands, the bacteria would be gone.
 Yet, that is not the case.
-The physical action of lathering and scrubbing is what coats the grime and bacteria with soap so that they can easily slip off in the running water.
+The physical action of lathering and scrubbing is what coats the grime, viruses, and bacteria with soap so that they can easily slip off in the running water.

 Can I add anything to my soap to make it even a little antibacterial?
 Well, many natural substances with antibacterial properties can be soap ingredients.
 Raw honey, for example, has excellent antibacterial properties.
 Many plants have antimicrobial properties as a natural defense against disease or insects.
 Some of these include aloe, chamomile, clove, cranberry, green tea, hemp, lemon verbena, thyme, and many others (Cowan, 1999).
-While the lye for soap in cold-process style would be harsh enough to kill bacteria, it fortunately gets neutralized by the saponification process.
+While the lye for soap in cold-process style would be harsh enough to kill bacteria, it, fortunately, gets neutralized by the saponification process.
 Otherwise, it would be incredibly harsh on your skin as well.
 It is difficult to know how much of the benefits of these botanicals would survive the saponification process and be present in your finished soap product, but we can hope that some would.
 If you sell your soap, do beware of labeling it is antibacterial.
-Doing so could land you in trouble with the FDA because they have not approved those natural substances for antibacterial uses.
+Doing so could land you in trouble with the FDA because they have not approved those natural substances for antimicrobial uses.

 While soap in itself is not antibacterial in the true sense of the word, it does remove the bacteria from our hands and bodies when used correctly.
 Due to recent FDA ruling, there are very few soaps with antibacterial chemicals added to them that the average consumer can buy.
 While we can use natural antibacterial plants or honey to give our soap antibacterial qualities, it actually isn’t needed.
 Soap does a really good job on its own without additives.